ml-archive/filepicker/README.md

 # FilePicker

-Hello there!
-I’m **FilePicker**, the open source Uri helper for Android.

-Let me introduce myself.

-## What do I do?
+**FilePicker** Is an Android library that will get the Uri you need.
+It even has some Uri helper methods!

+## How is that even possible?

-**FilePicker** is an Android library that basically boils down to an Activity that will handle all of the work related to taking a picture or selecting a file of any type.
+Calm down, **FilePicker** is just a transparent Activity that will handle all of the work related to getting an Uri from your phone, this includes taking a camera picture and in the next version even video recordings!
 Example Activity can be found [here](https://github.com/nodes-android/filepicker/blob/master/app/src/main/java/dk/nodes/filepicker/FilePickerExampleActivity.java).

 **FilePicker** Is a translucent Activity so you won't have to worry about breaking the design.
-It uses the Android Native chooser so it will adapt to the different Android versions and OEMs.
+It uses the Android Native chooser so it will adapt to the different Android versions and OEMs!

 ![Chooser Screenshot](http://cketti.de/img/share-url-to-clipboard/screenshot_share.png)